 Find the right fit: It’s all very well to hire the top employees, or to put the best players in your team, but if they don’t work well with everyone else, there are bound to be some problems.
 When putting your team together, you need to identify how different individuals complement each other.
-This also applies to different departments in your business – think of this a little bit like the broader coaching staff and medical team – who form part of the broader team and must collaborate effectively to ensure that everyone performs at their best.
+This also applies to different departments in your business – think of it as being like the broader coaching and medical staff – who form part of the broader team and must collaborate effectively to ensure that everyone performs at their best.

 Communicate: Rules are important.
 With these in place, everyone in the team knows what is expected of them at all times.
 If you miss a meeting or a training session, there should be consequences, which must be understood by all members of the team.
 Getting this right comes down to having open channels of communication.
 If you’ve ever watched a football game, you’ll see that the players know who to pass to because their peers are signalling for the ball.
 If this doesn’t happen, the players run the risk of passing to the wrong person and losing possession.
-In business, this means establishing a shared vision and strategy and using these goals and game plans to frame the planning stages, and, ultimately, execution.
+Modern businesses must establish a shared vision and strategy and use these goals and game plans to frame the planning stages, and, ultimately, execution.

 Learn from your experiences: I’m sure the German football team walked off the field after losing to Mexico and spent a fair amount of time analysing the game.
-This means identifying where things went wrong as well as highlighting where things went well.
+They probably sat together and watched a recording of the game, identifying where things went wrong and highlighting where they did well.
 These post-match reviews provide the team with an opportunity to reflect on the game and ensure they don’t make the same mistakes.